rawls238/react-experiments/README.md

 ## Development

-This project is written using ES6 and all build steps / transpilation is done by webpack.
+This project is written using ES6 and all build steps / transpilation are done by webpack.
 In order to develop and test locally, it is necessary to simply run the ```build.sh``` shell script which will take care of transpiling to ES5.

 To test API changes locally, open the examples/index.html file locally after building with your most recent changes.
 The index.html file contains a simple example of using this library paired with the [PlanOut.js sample experiment](https://github.com/HubSpot/PlanOut.js/blob/master/examples/sample_planout_es5.js).

-As this project is still rather young, there have not been any tests written for this.
+As this project is still rather young and the primary interface is still in a bit of flux, there have not been any tests written for this.
 However, the infrastructure for adding tests is currently set up using [Jasmine-ES6](https://www.npmjs.com/package/jasmine-es6).
 If you wish to add a test simply add a spec file or add tests to the existing spec files.
 Tests can be run using ```npm test```.